 - Spend more time outdoors.
 Our eyes were designed to see things further away from us.
 Continual near vision work causes more eye strain.

 It is entirely possible to improve your vision naturally, without resorting to eye surgery or succumbing to corrective lenses for the rest of your life.
-Take control of your eyesight by doing eye exercises to beat age-related Presbyopia!
+Take control of your eyesight by taking proven eye vitamins to beat age-related Presbyopia!

 For Even Better Results